A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: 3D Data Analysis

 \subsection{3D Generation}

-In 3D generation, GNNs are widely adopted to (i) learn the required manipulation to the 3D input, \textit{e.g.}, adjusting point positions for the task of point cloud denoising; (ii) generate a 3D shape given a target reference, \textit{i.e.}, 3D reconstruction.
-In general, GNNs in 3D generation tasks develop from using graph convolutions only to further incorporating graph attention, and finally to graph Transformer, which seamlessly exploits the advantages of both structures.
+Approaches for 3D generation usually use an encoder for input representation and a decoder to transform latent features into 3D outputs.
+Besides being used in the encoder for feature extraction as in 3D understanding tasks (Eq.~\ref{eq:3Dunder}), GNNs are widely adopted to (i) learn required manipulations of a 3D input, \textit{e.g.}, adjusting point positions for the task of point cloud denoising; (ii) generate a 3D shape from a reference input, \textit{i.e.}, 3D reconstruction.